waqaralisiyal23/Flutter-Bloc-With-Firebase-Example-App/README.md

-# blocwithfirebaseexample
+# Bloc with Firebase Example (Photo Gallery)

-A new Flutter project.
+A simple photo gallery app using Bloc and Firebase.
+The main purpose of this app is learning Flutter Bloc.

 ## Getting Started